GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

 This relay service could be adapted in a number of ways:

-- Scaled out to consume more messages in parallel from Cloud Pub/Sub, perhaps deployed to [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+- Scaled out to consume more messages in parallel from Pub/Sub, perhaps deployed to [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
 - Use rate limiting to protect the on-premises broker from overload, using the Cloud Pub/Sub subscription as a _surge tank_.

-You might also consider having the relay pulling from Cloud Pub/Sub and writing more directly to alternate services on-premises, instead of through an on-premises MQTT broker.
+You might also consider having the relay pulling from Pub/Sub and writing more directly to alternate services on-premises, instead of through an on-premises MQTT broker.
 However, by relaying MQTT, it lets the on-premises development proceed if MQTT was already built into the solution, or if a looser coupling is wanted.

 ## Cleaning up

-    # Remove the relay subscription - this will not destroy the topic
+1. Remove the relay subscription (this will not destroy the topic):

         gcloud pubsub subscriptions delete relay

-    # Delete the on-prem broker stand-in
+1. Delete the on-premises broker stand-in:

         gcloud compute instances delete --zone $CLOUD_ZONE on-prem-rabbit

-    # Delete the relay VM
+1. Delete the relay VM:

         gcloud compute instances delete --zone $CLOUD_ZONE telemetry-relay